 Antibiotics are now used only for people who have severe pain, fever, and an elevated white blood cell count, as well as those who develop an abscess (a swollen area of tissue that contains pus) or a perforation (when bowel contents spill into the abdominal cavity).

 Surgery to remove the affected part of the colon is sometimes necessary if an infection becomes persistent or severe, or if someone has multiple recurrent attacks.

 You can help prevent diverticulosis by drinking plenty of fluids and eating a high-fiber diet.
 Studies have suggested an association between low-fiber diets and diverticulosis, since the condition is less common in places like Asia and Africa, where people eat diets high in vegetable fiber compared with the typically low-fiber diets in America and Great Britain.

 Fiber helps to soften the stool so it can pass easily through the intestines.
 If the stool is too hard, constipation can occur.
 Straining to pass hard stool puts pressure on your colon, which may cause weak spots to bulge out.

-The Dietary Guidelines for Americans recommends 38 grams of fiber per day for men; however, most men only get 15 grams.
+The Dietary Guidelines for Americans recommends at least 25-30 grams.
 The best sources of fiber include fresh fruits, vegetables, beans, nuts, corn, and foods containing wheat bran.